 Admission to the program is contingent upon good academic standing and acceptance by the department.
 Achievement of a grade of C or better is required in all psychology courses applied toward the major.
 Students must complete 120 semester hours of work, including the College of Arts and Sciences General Education Requirements, required credit hours in the major, and general electives selected with the advisor's approval.
-It is recommended that students take ENG 1360 (Essentials of English Grammar) as a general elective, since it is a prerequisite to three psychology core courses.
-Examinations on the federal constitution or equivalent coursework must be completed before graduation.
 Students must take the university qualifying examinations in English, reading, and mathematics before enrolling in most 3000-level courses.